Solar panel: Concentrator

 Some special solar PV modules include concentrators in which light is focused by lenses or mirrors onto smaller cells.
-This enables the use of cells with a high cost per unit area (such as gallium arsenide) in a cost-effective way.
+This enables the cost-effective use of highly efficient, but expensive cells (such as gallium arsenide) with the trade-off of using a higher solar exposure area.
 Concentrating the sunlight can also raise the efficiency to around 45%.

 Light capture

-The amount of light absorbed by a solar cell depends on the angle of incidence of whatever direct sunlight hits it.
-This is partly because the amount falling on the panel is proportional to the cosine of the angle of incidence, and partly because at high angle of incidence more light is reflected.
-To maximize total energy output, modules are often oriented to face south (in the Northern Hemisphere) or north (in the Southern Hemisphere) and tilted to allow for the latitude.
-Solar tracking can be used to keep the angle of incidence small (see next section).
+The amount of light absorbed by a solar cell depends on the sunlight angle of incidence and intensity.
+Light absorption varies because the amount falling on the panel is proportional to the cosine of the angle of incidence, and partly because at high angle of incidence more light is reflected.
+Modules usually are faced south (in the Northern Hemisphere) or north (in the Southern Hemisphere) with a particular tilt calculated according to the latitude, to maximize total energy output over a day.
+Solar tracking can be used to adjust the tilt angle from dawn to dusk, to keep the angle of incidence small.

+Vertical orientation of bi-facial panels are oriented north south and capture the most light from the east in the morning and west in the afternoon.

-Solar panels are often coated with an anti-reflective coating, which is one or more thin layers of substances with refractive indices intermediate between that of silicon and that of air.
-This causes destructive interference in the reflected light, diminishing the amount.
-Photovoltaic manufacturers have been working to decrease reflectance with improved anti-reflective coatings or with textured glass.
+Photovoltaic manufacturers have been working to decrease reflectance with improved anti-reflective coatings or with textures.
+Anti-reflective coatings use one or more thin layers of substances with refractive indices intermediate between that of silicon and that of air, causing destructive interference of the reflected light.

 Power curve

-In general with solar panels, if not enough current is taken from PVs, then power isn't maximised.
+In individual solar panels, if not enough current is taken, then power isn't maximised.
 If too much current is taken then the voltage collapses.
-The optimum current draw depends on the amount of sunlight striking the panel.
+The optimum current draw is roughly proportional to the amount of sunlight striking the panel.
 Solar panel capacity is specified by the MPP (maximum power point) value of solar panels in full sunlight.

-Module interconnection

-Module electrical connections are made with conducting wires that take the current off the modules and are sized according to the current rating and fault conditions.